 Hi!
 I’m Kathleen Royal Phillips.
-I’m a food stylist, recipe developer, cookbook author, and shortcut recipe food blogger loving life in a charming town called Gardendale, Alabama, with my husband and two teenage children.
+I’m a food stylist, cookbook author, mom and lover of shortcut recipes loving life in a charming town called Gardendale, Alabama with my husband and two teenage children.
 I love to cook and laugh…not necessarily in that order.

 Why Grits and Gouda?
 I’m Southern with a pinch of gourmet and a dash of healthy and frugal…and so are my recipes.
 Most of my recipes have shortcuts in them.
 I love to bake from scratch and make jams and pickles, but I also have a busy schedule-don’t we all!

 I was born and raised near the Ozarks of Arkansas and have lived in Alabama most of my adult life so my roots run deep in traditional Southern food.
-I’ve also been a food professional for 29 years so I also lean toward the freshest ingredients with my radar out for what’s trending while constantly looking for a shortcut to make it happen on my table.
+I’ve also been a food professional for 29 years so I also lean toward the freshest ingredients with my radar out for what’s trending while constantly looking for a shortcut to make it happen on my table and on a budget.

 Read even more: I grew up in Evening Shade, Arkansas where my mom was an organic gardener when “organic” wasn’t cool.
 She baked honey-wheat loaves of bread twice a week.
 If we didn’t grow it and can it, we didn’t eat it.
 I was baking yeast bread and entire meals before I was a teenager.
 Baking was-and still is- my passion but we also love to eat clean with fresh fruits and vegetables from the garden or farmers market and I desperately try to schedule time for Body Pump or spin classes.
 Did I mention we also homeschool/college dual enroll?
 (Read more about my family’s nonprofits on the Community page.